mungewell/pico-timecode/docs/PT-Thrifty.md

 directly its timing is exact, but some commercial units (ie: UltraSync) choose to blink on Frame-11 for some reason... this can be configured through the `libs/config.py' file.

-PT-Thifty is designed to be _LOW COST_, so does not include battery or other features that are technically possible (although these can be added to your DIY-ed version).
+PT-Thifty is designed to be _LOW COST_, so it does not include battery or other features that are technically possible (although these can be added to your DIY-ed version).
 The unit needs to be (and remain) externally powered for the duration of the shoot.
 If power is lost the unit will need to be Jam-Synced again.